-African Wild Dog Skull measures 7.4 inches.
-African Wild Dog Skull is museum quality polyurethane cast.
+African Wild Dog Skull Replica measures 7.4 inches.
+African Wild Dog Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium and jaw).
 Made in USA.

 The African wild dog (Lycaon pictus), also known as the painted dog or Cape hunting dog, is a wild canine native to sub-Saharan Africa.

-It is the largest wild canine in Africa, and the only extant member of the genus Lycaon, which is distinguished from Canis by dentition highly specialised for a hypercarnivorous diet, and by a lack of dewclaws.
+It is the largest wild canine in Africa, and the only extant member of the genus Lycaon, which is distinguished from Canis by dentition highly specialized for a hyper carnivorous diet, and by a lack of dewclaws.

 It’s estimated that there are around 6,600 adults (including 1,400 mature individuals) living in 39 subpopulations that are all threatened by habitat fragmentation, human persecution, and outbreaks of disease.